KelvinHere/Yoga_Milestone_4/testing.md

     - Users who are not logged in are redirected to sign in page
     - Users who try to GET request this page are handled by the django @require_POST decorator
     - If the logic of this view fails, users are given the message "Sorry, your payment cannot be processed. please try again later.
 You have NOT been charged for this transaction."

+4. **webhooks**
+- **Valid requests**
+    - Checkout page creates a payment intent and if that succeeds !!!!!!
+Do more here
+- **Error handling**
+    - If user closes the browser or the order form is not submitted via JavaScript, the backend will look for the orderform for 5 times over 5 seconds, if still not found the Order will be created in the webhook.

 ## **Account Pages**

 - **Valid requests**